 Connecting Servos to a Serial Port¶

 SBus servos can also be controlled from any of the autopilot’s serial ports.
-The protocol uses inverted logic levels (unidirectional: output only) meaning an inverting cable is required when using a standard serial port.
+The protocol uses inverted logic levels (unidirectional: output only) meaning an inverting cable is required when using a standard serial port, if the autopilot is not capable of internally inverting the signals.
+Autopilots using an F7 or H7 processor can internally invert the serial port’s TX pin.
 Below is a diagram showing a simple NPN transistor inverter which will suffice:

 Alternatively, a commercial SPort inverter can be used, as shown below:

 do not power the servo from the serial port’s 5V, use the systems servo power bus!

 - Set the SERIAL2_PROTOCOL = 15 (“SBUS servo out”) if using Serial2 (normally TELEM2).
 For other serial ports use the appropriate

 - The port’s baud rate parameter (in this case SERIAL2_BAUD ) will automatically be set to 100,000